-- Identify a named individual to take responsibility for oversight of the academy's safeguarding arrangements.
-This colleague will maintain regular contact with the DSL and will ensure that the Academy Council receives regular reports about safeguarding activity at the academy. - Ensure that the academy safeguarding, recruitment and managing allegations procedures consider the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.
+- safeguarding arrangements.
+This colleague will maintain regular contact with the DSL and will ensure that the Academy Council/AIB receives regular reports about safeguarding activity at the academy. - ensure that the academy safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.

-Allegations and Safeguarding concerns about staff or volunteers
+5. Allegations and Safeguarding concerns about staff or volunteers